mcneel/help-docs/_en/flamingo/5/help/render-window.md

 ## Channels
 {: #channels}
 Use these controls to change the lights channels in real time.
-Lights can be assigned to one of eight channels.
+Assign lights to one of eight channels.
 Then adjust the lighting in the rendered image after the rendering has been produced.
-This is a very powerful feature when working to balance multiple light sources in a rendering.
+This is a powerful feature when working to balance multiple light sources in a rendering.
 For more details see the [Rendering Channels](render-channel.html#adjustng-channels) topic.

 ## Post Effects
 {: #post-process-effects}
 {: #effects}
-Post-processing effects are applied after the image is rendered.
+Apply post-processing effects after the image is rendered.
 These can be turned on and off and reordered in the list.
 Each effect has its own settings.
 Effects include:

 >Fog
 >Glow